tue-mps-edu/asd-engd-project-2019-thermal-object-detection/project_documentation/Functional_safety_analysis.md

 ## Assumed Scenarios

 The weather scenarios that are assumed in this analysis are *good weather* and *bad weather*.
 Bad weather contains situations where the human eye would have difficulties to have a clear view of the environment, like rain, snow or fog.
-Other scenarios are nighttime driving and light glare from the sun.
+Other scenarios are night-time driving and light glare from the sun.
 The assumption is made that the car is only driving on asphalted roads in the Netherlands, because in the Netherlands there are almost only these types of roads, plus when the car is driving autonomously it will choose a path determined by the GPS which will not contain any unpaved roads.
 It is assumed that the GPS alone is sufficient for the task of path planning.

 ## Limitations